 Unplug All Your Appliances

 You can always unplug all of your appliances before leaving home.
 This action is akin to turning off the circuit breaker.
-And it will definitely save some electricity.
-Always remember unplugging the appliances is the best thing to do when you aren’t using those appliances.
+And it will save some electricity.
+Always remember that unplugging the appliances is the best thing to do when you aren’t using them.

 Adjust the Thermostat